zzzprojects/docs/zzzprojects.com/pages/articles/content-creator.md

 Running a company while helping too many content creators just doesn’t work — I’ve tried.
 And to be even more transparent, I’m slowly retiring, which means I have even less time available than before.

+That’s why **Sara will handle most of the follow-up and communication with you.** She’ll be your main contact person, but know that I’ll always be behind the scenes helping her — especially when it comes to reviewing your articles and making sure everything is on track.

 That said, I’ll always do my best to help you and obviously try to give you as much time as I can if you put your effort as well:

 * I can review your draft,
 * Give you feedback or direction when it’s needed,
-* Help you to discover more way to use our library,
+* Help you to discover more ways to use our library,
 * And try to make sure everything stays aligned with our goals.

 But remember: this is **your** article or video.
 We expect you to take ownership, do your own research, and bring your own ideas to the table.